Giraffe: Taxonomy

-Species and subspecies

 Map showing "Approximate geographic ranges, fur patterns, and phylogenetic relationships between some giraffe subspecies based on mitochondrial DNA sequences.
 Coloured dots on the map represent sampling localities.
 The phylogenetic tree is a maximum-likelihood phylogram based on samples from 266 giraffes.
 Asterisks along branches correspond to node values of more than 90% bootstrap support.
 Stars at branch tips identify paraphyletic haplotypes found in Maasai and reticulated giraffes".

 Carl Linnaeus originally classified living giraffes as one species in 1758.
 He gave it the binomial name Cervus camelopardalis.
 Mathurin Jacques Brisson coined the generic name Giraffa in 1762.
 During the 1900s, various taxonomies with two or three species were proposed.
 A 2007 study on the genetics of giraffes using mitochondrial DNA suggested at least six lineages could be recognised as species.
 A 2011 study using detailed analyses of the morphology of giraffes, and application of the phylogenetic species concept, described eight species of living giraffes.
 A 2016 study also concluded that living giraffes consist of multiple species.
 The researchers suggested the existence of four species, which have not exchanged genetic information between each other for one to two million years.

 A 2020 study showed that, depending on the method chosen, different taxonomic hypotheses recognizing from two to six species can be considered for the genus Giraffa.
 That study also found that multi-species coalescent methods can lead to taxonomic over-splitting, as those methods delimit geographic structures rather than species.
 The three-species hypothesis, which recognises G. camelopardalis, G. giraffa, and G. tippelskirchi, is highly supported by phylogenetic analyses and also corroborated by most population genetic and multi-species coalescent analyses.
 A 2021 whole genome sequencing study suggests the existence of four distinct species and seven subspecies, which was supported by a 2024 study of cranial morphology.
 A 2024 study found a higher amount of ancient gene flow than expected between populations.

 The cladogram below shows the phylogenetic relationship between the four species and seven subspecies based on a 2021 genome analysis.
 The eight lineages correspond to eight traditional subspecies in the one-species hypothesis.
 The Rothschild giraffe is subsumed into G. camelopardalis camelopardalis.

 The following table compares the different hypotheses for giraffe species.
 The description column shows the traditional nine subspecies in the one-species hypothesis.